AliceWonderMiscreations/SimpleCacheRedis/USAGE.md

     $redis = new \Redis();
     $redis->connect('127.0.0.1', 6379);

 If you need more complexity than that, see the PECL class documentation.
+Once you have that object, you can create an instance of the `SimpleCacheRedis` class.

-The easiest way to create an object of the SimpleCacheRedis class:
+The easiest way to create an object of the `SimpleCacheRedis` class:

     use \AWonderPHP\SimpleCacheRedis\SimpleCacheRedis as SimpleCache;
     $CacheObj = new SimpleCache($redis);

-Note that the `$redis` argument is passed as the first argument to the constructorm, it is *required*.
+Note that the `$redis` argument is passed as the first argument to the constructor, it is *required*.

 __**NOTE:**__ To use the encrytion enabled version of this class, use the class `SimpleCacheRedisSodium` instead of `SimpleCacheRedis`.
 Also, that variant of